 I have some version of this hot cereal every morning with whatever fruit is in season.
 The recipe is here.

 I sometimes crave a bite of dark chocolate so I will have one truffle occasionally.

-Dates with yogurt is one of my favorite deserts!
+Dates with yogurt are one of my favorite desserts!

 Lunch is normally more kale cut up in small ribbons (julienned) with whatever vegetables I have in the fridge.
 Heirloom tomatoes from my parent's garden are the centerpiece of every lunch right now.
 I eat vegetables raw whenever possible.
 Purple Japanese sweet potatoes or quinoa are often part of my lunch.
 Here is another version of lunch.

 A little olive oil and balsamic vinegar are the only condiments I add to salads.
 Fresh herbs and garlic also give some added flavor.
 Eating whatever is in season and local as often as possible is my goal.
 I also buy organic if it is available.
 I may on rare occasions eat a piece of chicken or fish if I am at a restaurant I know serves free-range or wild-caught.